Fenix PD35 TAC 1000lm In-depth review, Pros and Cons

 The PD35 TAC flashlight provides instant illumination at the touch of a switch.
-This immediate response is particularly useful in emergency situations or when you need instant visibility.
+This immediate response is particularly useful in emergency situations.
 This light has 5 modes of lighting.
-The mode memory of PD35 TAC contributes to a more seamless and intuitive user experience.
+The PD35 TAC's mode memory makes the user experience more seamless and intuitive.
 It has a strobe function, which is one of the most effective self defense tools available.

 Brand | Fenix |